Davazdah Cheshmeh

 Davazdah Cheshmeh, also called the Davazdah Pelleh (old name Haraz Bridge), is a bridge in Amol, Iran.
-The bridge is a monument Mazandaran.
+The bridge is a monument in Mazandaran.
 The Bridge is located in the center of the city, near Moalagh Bridge and connects the east of the city to the western sector and the longest bridge on Haraz River with the total length of 127.40 metres (418.0 ft).

 The same was constructed in the 18th century.
-Mohammad Hassan Khan Etemad al-Saltanah says About history Davazdah Cheshmeh, that though the bridge was there before the Safavid era, it was completed during time of Abbas I of Persia.
+Mohammad Hassan Khan Etemad al-Saltanah says about the history of Davazdah Cheshmeh, that though the bridge was there before the Safavid era, it was completed during the reign of Abbas the Great.
 The Sasanian Empire built on a grand scale.
 The artists and materials they used were brought from all territories. was laid out with an extensive park with bridges, gardens, colonnaded palaces and open column pavilions.